 This report contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 We intend the forward-looking statements contained in this report to be covered by the safe harbor provisions of such Acts.
 All statements other than statements of historical fact in this report or referred to or incorporated by reference into this report are "forward-looking statements" for purposes of these sections.
 These statements include, among other things, any predictions of earnings, revenues, expenses or other financial items, plans or expectations with respect to development activities, clinical trials or regulatory approvals, any statements of plans, strategies and objectives of management for future operations, any statements concerning our future operations, financial conditions and prospects, and any statements of assumptions underlying any of the foregoing.
 These statements can sometimes be identified by the use of the forward-looking words such as "may," "believe," "will," "expect," "project," "estimate," "should," "anticipate," "plan," "goal," "continue," "seek," "pro forma," "forecast," "intend," "guidance," "optimistic," "aspire," "confident," other forms of these words or similar words or expressions or the negative thereof.
-Investors are cautioned not to unduly rely on such forward-looking statements.
-These forward-looking statements are subject to substantial risks and uncertainties that could cause our results or future business, financial condition, results of operations or performance to differ materially from our historical results or expressed or implied in any forward-looking statements contained in this report.
-See "Risk Factors" in Part I, Item IA below for a discussion of these risks, as well as our subsequent reports on Forms 10-Q and 8-K. These forward-looking statements or corrections and we do not undertake any obligation to update any forward-looking statement to reflect events or circumstances after the date
+Investors are cautioned not to unduly rely on such forwardlooking statements.
+These forward-looking statements are subject to substantial risks and uncertainties that could cause our results or future business, financial condition, results of operations or performance to differ materially from our historical results or experiences or those expressed or implied in any forward-looking statements contained in this report.
+See "Risk Factors" in Part I, Item 1A below for a discussion of these risks, as well as our subsequent reports on Forms 10-Q and